 A member of the Medical Staff requested to perform a Board designated Medical Staff responsibility (such as credentialing, peer review or corrective action) may have a conflict of interest if they may not be able to render an unbiased opinion.
 An absolute conflict of interest would result if the physician is the practitioner under review, their spouse, or their first degree relative (parent, sibling, or child).
 Potential conflicts of interest are either due to a provider's involvement in the patient's care not related to the issues under review or because of a relationship with the physician involved as a direct competitor, partner, or key referral source.
-It is the obligation of the individual physician to disclose to the affected committee the potential conflict is substantial enough to prevent the individual from participating.
+It is the obligation of the individual physician to disclose to the affected committee the potential conflict.
+It is the responsibility of the committee to determine on a case by case basis if a potential conflict is substantial enough to prevent the individual from participating.
 When a potential conflict is identified, the committee chair will be informed in advance and make the determination if a substantial conflict exists.
 When either an absolute or substantial potential conflict is determined to exist, the individual may not participate or be present during the discussions or decisions other than to provide specific information requested.